DOSull/Spatial-Analysis-and-Modelling/labs/week-2/making-maps-in-r.md

 ```

 #### Colors and classes
-We'll make a map with nine shades of green.
+We'll make a map with nine shades of green (it's close to St Patrick's Day, right?).
 To do this, first we need a color palette.

 ```{r}
 n <- 9
 pal <- brewer.pal(n, "Greens")
 pal
 ```

 If you have done any graphical work you might recognize those numbers as a series of RGB color codes.
 If not, don't worry about it.
 The important thing is that the `RColorBrewer` command `brewer.pal` allows us to make nice sets of colors according to specifications as described in the [detailed documentation](https://www.rdocumentation.org/packages/RColorBrewer/versions/1.1-2/topics/RColorBrewer).
 You can see the various colour palettes available with the following command:

 ```{r}